Tottenham sign Richarlison from Everton

-Richarlison joins Tottenham from Everton in deal worth £60m
+Richarlison: Tottenham sign Brazil forward from Everton in deal worth £60m

 Last updated on .From the section Tottenham

-Tottenham Hotspur have signed Brazil forward Richarlison from Everton in a deal believed to be worth £60m.
+Tottenham Hotspur have signed Brazil forward Richarlison from Everton on a five-year deal believed to be worth £60m.

 The 25-year-old scored 10 goals and provided five assists as he helped Everton avoid relegation last season.

-Overall, he scored 43 goals in 135 league appearances for the Toffees after joining them from Watford in July 2018.
+He scored 43 goals in 135 league appearances for the Toffees after joining from Watford in July 2018.

 The Hornets had signed Richarlison for £11.5m from Brazilian side Fluminense in 2017.